Pegasystems: 2020–present

-In April 2020, during the COVID-19 pandemic, Pegasystems launched an application for financial institutions to manage emergency loan applications from small businesses seeking COVID-19 financial relief.
+In April 2020, Pegasystems launched an application for financial institutions to manage emergency small business loan applications from small businesses seeking COVID-19 financial relief.
 Throughout 2020, Pegasystems helped several of its clients, including the Bavarian government and the Commonwealth Bank of Australia, develop apps to manage issues that arose because of COVID-19.

 In May 2020, Pegasystems sponsored a Dropkick Murphys benefit concert at Fenway Park, featuring a virtual appearance by Bruce Springsteen.
 The live-streamed event raised over $700,000 for COVID relief and supported Habitat for Humanity, Feeding America, and the Boston Resiliency Fund.

-In January 2021, the company announced it had acquired Qurious.io, which provides a cloud service that analyzes voice calls in real time to support customer service representatives.
+In January 2021, the company announced it had acquired Qurious.io, a cloud service that analyzes voice calls in real time to support customer service representatives.
+This led to Pega’s Voice AI and Messaging AI that analyzes live customer service conversations in real time to help service agents resolve service requests with reduced manual effort.

 In 2021, Pegasystems moved its headquarters to Waltham, Massachusetts, became the official Ryder Cup supplier, and sponsored golfers Marc Leishman and Mel Reid, with Reid notably wearing the company’s Pride logo in competition.

 In May 2022, a jury verdict awarded Appian Corporation $2.036 billion in damages for trade secret misappropriation and a damages award of $1 for a violation of the Virginia Computer Crimes Act.
-The company will not be required to begin paying the judgment until all avenues of appeal have been exhausted.
+The company was not required to begin paying the judgment until all avenues of appeal were exhausted.
 In February 2023, Pega filed an appeal asking the court to overturn the previous judgment and either rule in Pega’s favor or order a new trial.
+In July 2024, the Court of Appeals of Virginia reversed the verdict and the multi-billion dollar damages award and ordered a new trial.

 In 2022, Pegasystems acquired Everflow, a Brazilian process mining company to support their process mining and hyper automation goals.

 In 2024, Pega expanded its GenAI capabilities to integrate with Large Language Models (LLMs) from Amazon Web Services (AWS) and Google Cloud.